usnistgov/BF/content/en/Info/BF Classes/_DAT/NRS.md

 	</tr>
 	<tr>
 			<td>Refer </td>
-	<td>Refer operation – Use a name in local or remote scopes of source code.
+	<td>Refer operation – Use a name to access an entity in local or remote scopes of source code.
 The Type System resolves the name and binds a data type to it.</td>
 	</tr>
 	<tr>
 			<td>Call </td>